trigg3rX/triggerx/README.md

-# TriggerX
+# Trigg3rX

 ![Logo](assets/logo.png)

 ## Ticks time, Triggers tasks, and Turbocharges TRON

-TriggerX is a cross-chain automation platform designed to automate on-chain tasks such as staking, token swaps, and liquidations within the TRON ecosystem.
+Trigg3rX is a cross-chain automation platform designed to automate on-chain tasks such as staking, token swaps, and liquidations within the TRON ecosystem.
 It leverages Ethereum's EigenLayer Automated Validation System (AVS) for decentralized task execution, bringing the benefits of Ethereum-like automation to the TRON blockchain.

 ---

 ## What it Does

-TriggerX allows users to automate time-sensitive or condition-based tasks on the TRON blockchain.
+Trigg3rX allows users to automate time-sensitive or condition-based tasks on the TRON blockchain.
 Some key features include:

 - **Time-based Automation:** Schedule tasks such as staking or token burns to occur at specific intervals.
 - **Condition-based Triggers:** Automate tasks like token swaps or liquidations triggered by price changes.